rust-lang/book/nostarch/chapter13.md

 happens to the references or values when the closure is evaluated later (thus affecting what, if anything, is moved *out of* the closure).

-A closure body can do any of the following: move a captured value out of the closure, mutate the captured value, neither move nor mutate the value, or capture nothing from the environment to begin with.
+A closure body can do any of the following: Move a captured value out of the closure, mutate the captured value, neither move nor mutate the value, or capture nothing from the environment to begin with.